hashicorp/terraform/website/intro/getting-started/install.html.markdown

 ## Installing Terraform Providers

-Terraform uses a plugin based architecture to support the numerous infrastructure and service providers.
+Terraform uses a plugin based architecture to support the numerous infrastructure and service providers available.
 As of Terraform version 0.10.0, each "Provider" is it's own encapsulated binary distributed separately from Terraform itself.
 The core Terraform binary downloaded and installed above will automatically download and install any Provider binary needed for you, so you don't have to find and install